Incidents

 Officials with edit permissions can also create a chat thread linked to the incident (on large events) for discussion with other officials.

 The Status field is required (marked with an asterisk).
-Changing the status requires a written reason — if you change the status but leave the update message blank, a hint appears and the update can't be submitted until you explain the change.
+Changing the status to Cancelled requires a written reason — if you cancel an incident but leave the update message blank, a hint appears and the update can't be submitted until you explain the change.
+Other status changes don't require a reason.
 An update with no status change just needs a message or at least one photo or video.

 Notifications

-Officials with incident notifications enabled receive push notifications when incidents are submitted.
-The notification links directly to the incident review screen.
+Officials with incident notifications enabled receive a push notification when an incident is submitted, linking directly to the review screen — see Notifications.